-Major Ernest Arthur Northen was in the Orange from 1911, and became a dormitory prefect before going to the RMC Sandhurst.
+Major Ernest Arthur Northen was in the Orange from 1911, arriving at the same time as fellow Lodge member Kenneth Latter, and became a dormitory prefect before going to the RMC Sandhurst.
 He was in the 2nd XV at Wellington, and the 1915 Yearbook’s notes on that team describes him, perhaps somewhat indifferently, as a “Forward.
 Good out of touch, but slow.
 Hardly makes enough use of his size and weight”.
 He was also suitably enough a sergeant in the Corps.

 He was initiated into freemasonry by the OW Lodge in 1933, becoming Worshipful Deputy Master in 1943.
 He joined the Lodge of Antiquity No 2 in 1948, being nominated by them to be a Grand Steward in 1958 and was that Lodge’s Master in 1959.

 He was a member of both the Cavalry and Constitutional Clubs.